tousifinity/IoT-Client-Server-Communication/README.md

 3. **Upload the Code**:
    - Upload the **server code** to the ESP8266 to run the web server.
    - Upload the **client code** to another ESP8266 to fetch and display the data on an LCD screen.
+   - Upload the **server-client code** to measure distance with the ultrasonic sensor and display it on the LCD.